Hantavirus pulmonary syndrome: Transmission

-Rodents can transmit hantaviruses to humans through aerosols or droplets from the excretions and through consumption of contaminated food.
+Rodents can transmit hantaviruses to humans through aerosols or droplets from their excretions and through the consumption of contaminated food.
 Rodent bites and scratches can also transmit hantaviruses to humans.
-Andes virus has often been claimed by researchers to be the only hantavirus able to spread from person to person, usually after coming into close contact with an infected person.
-It can also reportedly spread through human saliva, airborne droplets from coughing and sneezing, and to newborns through breast milk and the placenta.
-A 2021 systematic review, however, found these claims not to be supported by sufficient evidence and cited flawed methodology in research about Andes virus outbreaks.
+Researchers often claim that the Andes virus is the only hantavirus that can spread from person to person, usually after coming into close contact with an infected person.
+It can also reportedly spread through human saliva, airborne droplets, and to newborns through breast milk and the placenta.
+A systematic review of research, however, found the claims of human-to-human transmission not to be supported by sufficient evidence.

 Man-made built environments can facilitate hantavirus transmission.
-Deforestation and excess agriculture may destroy rodents' natural habitat.
+Deforestation and excessive agriculture may destroy rodents' natural habitat.
 The expansion of agricultural land is associated with a decline in predator populations, which enables hantavirus host species to use farm monocultures as nesting and foraging sites.
-Agricultural sites built in close proximity to rodents' natural habitats can facilitate the proliferation of rodents as they may be attracted to animal feed.
+Agricultural sites built in proximity to rodents' natural habitats can facilitate the proliferation of rodents as they may be attracted to animal feed.
 Sewers and stormwater drainage systems may be inhabited by rodents, especially in areas with poor solid waste management.
 Maritime trade and travel have also been implicated in the spread of hantaviruses.
 Research results are inconsistent on whether urban living increases or decreases hantavirus incidence.
 Seroprevalence, which shows past infection to hantavirus, is consistently higher in occupations and areas that have greater exposure to rodents.
 Poor living conditions on battlefields, in military camps, and in refugee camps make soldiers and refugees at great risk of exposure as well.